vtexdocs/help-center-content/docs/faq/en/why-doesnt-the-payment-method-appear-on-the-order-on-vtex.md

 ---
-title: Why doesn’t the payment method appear on the order on VTEX?
+title: 'Why doesn’t the payment method appear on the order on VTEX?'
 id: frequentlyAskedQuestions_695
 status: PUBLISHED
 createdAt: 2017-04-27T22:29:28.700Z